 - A. Rationale (1 paragraph);

 - B. Experimental plan and specific methods as appropriate (1-2 pages);

 - C. Expected results (1/2 page);

-- D. Alternative approaches (3/4 page);

-- E. Literature cited (no page limit).
+A short section describing Alternative Approaches (3/4 page).

 Note: The page limits are for single-spaced type.
 The acceptable fonts are Arial, Helvetica, Palatine Linotype or Georgia and a font size of 11 or 12 points.
 The type density should be no more than 15 characters per inch and 6 lines per inch.
 One-half inch margins should be used on all sides but not greater than 1 inch.
 If the student chooses to convert this proposal to an actual fellowship application, they will need to consult the directions for the additional sections required by the NIH.